Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 - Iron Golems in lesser, regular, greater and perfect variants.
 - Mithral Golems in lesser, regular, greater and perfect variants.
 - Adamantite Golems in lesser, regular, greater and perfect variants.

+It is rumored that there is another secret set of tomes which contains knowledge about constructing more exotic types of golems.

 Each golem requires materials for constructing the physical shell, and possibly additional ingredients to implement specific key features of the golem.
 Creating perfect variant is a feat